SMerrony/emdee/README.md

 the required libraries are downloaded and built, subsequent builds will be very fast.

 The executable will be found in the `bin` subdirectory.

+## Changes

+* 0.2.0 Add button to delete sound file from a track - Issue #2
+* 0.1.1 Fix adding new tracks with no associated sound file - Issue #1
+* 0.1.0 Initial release - runs OK on GNU/Linux and Windows